PaulHaeberli/vip/README.md

 SERIOUS WARNING: Please only use on source code that has been backed up, and is
 under source control.
 There may be a few bugs in this implementation.
 I am very afraid of this damaging your source code!

+I have only used this on OSX.
+It may need some changes to run on Linux.